Patient-centered outcomes research (PCOR) helps patients and their families make better health care decisions.

 Patient-centered outcomes research (PCOR), at its best, is hard to define.
 It may look different in every study.
 In this video, PREP-IT stakeholders, such as patient advisors, research coordinators, and surgeons, define PCOR and how it affects the PREP-IT study.

 PCOR focuses on the treatment outcomes that patients care about, such as survival and quality of life.
-It looks at care given in a wide variety of settings and among a wide variety of participants to address patients’ differences and barriers to care.
+It looks at care given in a wide variety of settings among a wide variety of participants to address patients’ differences and barriers to care.

 For more information about PCOR, please visit the Patient-Centered Outcomes Research Institute (PCORI) website.